 There’s nothing more frustrating as a dog owner than to have a sick dog throwing up.
-So, why are dogs vomiting or throwing up undigested food?
+So, why are dogs throwing up undigested food?
 This has always been a question that all dog owners have asked themselves at one time or another, simply due to the fact the vomiting is a frequent occurrence with dogs and readily dismissed as being normal in nature.

 Why Do Dogs Throw Up